 If you live by the beach or on the shores of a lake, you may own or might want to purchase a personal watercraft (PWC).
 These fast and flexible vehicles can be used to practice water sports or just have a good time on a body of water.

 However, as with any other vehicle, there are many risks involved.
 To stay safe and feel protected, you should consider investing in PWC insurance.
 You can also find out more about watercraft safety here.

-Personal watercrafts are also known as water scooters.
+Personal watercraft are also known as water scooters.
 Typically, PWC-s are recreational water vessels where the riders are standing or sitting on the vehicle, rather than sitting inside like on a boat.
 PWC-s are often referred to by their brand name, for example, Jet Ski, WaveRunner, and Sea-Doo.
-These terms all refer to the same class of vehicle.
+These terms all refer to the same class of vehicles.
 Whether you are shopping for jet ski insurance or PWC insurance, you are looking for the same type of coverage.

-Generally, PWC-s are divided into two categories: stand-ups and sit downs.
+Generally, PWC-s are divided into two categories: stand-ups and sit-downs.

 Stand-ups only have space for one rider who has to stand or crouch on the watercraft.
 These are usually used for tricks, racing, and competitions.

 Sit downs can have more than one rider on them and are used to pull skiers and surfers.

 Sometimes people assume that their PWC is covered under their homeowners' insurance.
 While it can offer some coverage, it is rarely enough when an accident happens and you need to cover losses associated with property damage and bodily injuries.

 Every time you go on the water, there is a risk of an accident that can result in extensive medical costs, oil leakage, and property damage.
 Even just one accident could lead to major expenses and debt.
 Insurance helps to avoid that and instead, gives you peace of mind while you are out on the water.